 David Macasaet is a native of Viroqua, Wisconsin and is a UW-Madison alumnus (BA History '97).
-He received his MFA in Media Arts from the University of Montana-Missoula where he focused on integrating art and neighborhood revitalization.
+He earned his Master of Fine Arts degree from the Integrated Media Arts program at the University of Montana-Missoula, where he focused on integrating art and neighborhood revitalization.
 David's narrative work has screened around the U.S. at festivals such as the Kansas City Film Festival, Twin Cities Underground, Rawstock Film Festival, and Hatch.

 David is a Senior Instructional Technology Consultant at L&S Learning Support Services at the University of Wisconsin-Madison and focuses on bringing the art of storytelling to instruction.
 David is married with two daughters and a stubborn bulldog.